Music Gateway

 keyboard piano

-That being said, there are some key aspects each instrument has been designed to fulfil.
+That being said, there are some key aspects each instrument has been designed to fulfill.
 One box doesn’t necessarily tick all unless you pay a premium price.

 Here is the core of what they both do: